FogMeta/go-mc-sdk/README.md

     metaClient := metacli.NewAPIClient(key, token, metaUrl)
 }
 ```
-### Upload Files or Directory
+### Upload files or directories
-To upload files or directory to IPFS gateway and Filecoin network, you can use the following method:
+To upload files or directories to the IPFS gateway and Filecoin network, you can use the following method:

 ```
 package main